antqiu/web102_prework/README.md

 Submitted by: **Anthony Qiu Chu**

-**WEB 102 Codepath Prework** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **5** hours spent in total